tagspaces/tagspaces-common/tagspaces-shell/README.md

 This is a set of command line tools which can create search index and thumbnails for folders used in the TagSpaces Desktop and Web apps.

+## Installation

+    npm install -global @tagspaces/shell

 ## Search index generation

 This tool will create a search index for a given folder with all its sub folders.

 Run node script:

-    npm run gen-index /some/folder/

-This will internally call:

-    node build/tsshell.js -m indexer /some/folder/
+    tscmd -m indexer /some/folder/

-Which can be used for automation e.g. in CRON jobs
+This command can be used for automation e.g. in CRON jobs.

 ## Thumbnail generation